END OF LIFE PLANNING, ADVOCACY & CARE

 If it takes a village to raise a child, it certainly takes one at the other end of life to “die well”.

-As an end-of-life/death doula, I can walk alongside a person, their family and friends to help with end-of-life planning, advocacy and support.
+As an end-of-life doula, I can walk alongside a person, their family and friends to help with end-of-life planning, advocacy and care.

-Death doulas are comfortable talking about death and dying and knowledgeable about processes such as Advanced Care Plans, Voluntary Assisted Dying (VAD) and how to support someone to die at home.
-We can help people and their families to fill in the gaps between different specialities and care providers during the dying process.
+I am comfortable talking about death and dying and knowledgeable about processes such as Advanced Care Planning, Voluntary Assisted Dying (VAD) and how to support someone to die at home.
+I can provide continuity of care and fill in the gaps between different specialities and care providers during the dying process.

-Death doulas can provide care and support to people and their families in their home (including aged care homes), hospital, hospice or anywhere else they live.
+I can provide care and support to people and their families in their home (including aged care homes), hospital, hospice or remotely (via phone and video calls).

 ABOUT ME